Tawanda23/Azure-End-to-End-Project/README.md

 - **Frontend:** The user interface is designed using HTML, CSS, and JavaScript to ensure a smooth and intuitive user experience.

 - **Database:** The application employs an Azure SQL Database as its database system to store order-related data.

+## Delivery Date Tracking

+The Delivery Date Tracking feature provides a mechanism for tracking delivery dates in the company's internal application.
+Although the feature has been temporarily reverted, this documentation will serve as a guide for developers who may need to reintegrate the feature in the future and for end-users who would benefit from its functionality.

+The Delivery Date Tracking feature improves the application by allowing users to associate delivery dates with specific records.

+### Key Components

+- **Delivery Date Column:** A database column (`delivery_date`) was added to the backend Azure SQL Database to store delivery dates.

+### How It Works

+The feature operates by adding a new column to the database schema, allowing users to input and retrieve delivery dates for relevant records.

+### Integration Steps

+If you plan to reintegrate the feature in the future, follow these steps:

+1. **Branching:**
+   - Create a new branch for feature development based on the `main` branch.
+   - Make changes to the code base to accommodate the feature.

+2. **Database Update:**
+   - Ensure that the `delivery_date` column is added to the backend Azure SQL Database with the appropriate data type.

+3. **Code Modifications:**
+   - Integrate code changes to handle the new feature.
+   - Update any relevant documentation to reflect the changes made.

+4. **Testing:**
+   - Thoroughly test the feature to ensure proper functionality.

+5. **Documentation:**
+   - Update or create documentation to reflect the changes made and guide users and developers on using the feature.

+6. **Pull Request:**
+   - Create a pull request for the new feature branch, ensuring that the changes are reviewed and approved.

+7. **Merge:**
+   - After approval, merge the feature branch into the `main` branch.

+## Usage Guide for End-Users

+### Adding Delivery Dates

+To add a delivery date to a record:

+1. Navigate to the relevant section of the application.
+2. Locate the record for which you want to add a delivery date.
+3. Edit the record and find the "Delivery Date" field.
+4. Input the desired delivery date.
+5. Save the changes.

+### Retrieving Delivery Dates

+To view delivery dates associated with records:

+1. Access the record or report section.
+2. Look for the "Delivery Date" field in the record details.

+### Considerations

+- The `delivery_date` column was designed to store date values.
+- Ensure that relevant validations are in place to handle date inputs appropriately.

+### Reverting the Feature

+If there's a need to revert the feature:

+1. Follow the steps outlined
+markdown
+Copy code
+in the [Revert Section](#reverting-the-feature) of this documentation.
+2. Communicate the revert to the team, ensuring everyone is aware of the changes.

+### Future Development

+While the feature has been reverted for now, there might be future scenarios where it becomes relevant again.
+Keep the documentation up-to-date, and consider incorporating user feedback for improvements.

 ## Containerization Process